xdev-software/intellij-plugin-pmd/README.md

 ## Contributing
 See the [contributing guide](./CONTRIBUTING.md) for detailed instructions on how to get started with our project.

+## Acknowledgment
+This plugin was inspired by existing plugin like [CheckStyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea), [Sonarlint](https://plugins.jetbrains.com/plugin/7973-sonarqube-for-ide) and "[PMD](https://plugins.jetbrains.com/plugin/1137-pmd)".
+Please have a look at [`THIRD-PARTY-CREDITS`](./THIRD-PARTY-CREDITS.md) for more details.

 <sub>Disclaimer: This is not an official PMD project and not associated</sub>